|Category||Administration and Management|

-The purpose of this policy is to ensure that University staff are aware of what is appropriate behaviour with respect to the acceptance of gifts, benefits or gratuities.
+The purpose of this policy is to ensure that University staff and Council members are aware of what is appropriate behaviour with respect to the acceptance of gifts, benefits or gratuities.

-2. University staff must not abuse their position for personal gain.
+- University representatives must not abuse their position for personal gain.
 They must not solicit or accept gifts, rewards or benefits which might compromise their integrity and the integrity of their department and/or the University.

-3. As a general rule, staff should not accept a gift (whatever its nature or value) if the gift could be seen by others as either an inducement or a reward which might place the employee under an obligation to a third party.
+- As a general rule, University representatives should not accept a gift (whatever its nature or value) if the gift could be seen by others as either an inducement or a reward which might place the University representatives under an obligation to a third party.

-4. Where offers of gifts or inducements are made, they should be reported by the staff member to his or her manager or Head of Department, who will determine the appropriate response.
+- Where offers of gifts or inducements are made to a staff member, this should be reported by the staff member to his or her manager or Head of Department, who will determine the appropriate response.
 A staff member who accepts a gift should declare the gift to their manager or Head of Department for a decision on final disposal.

-(b) how the gift or benefit would look to an outside party (the “front page” test)
+- how the gift or benefit would look to an outside party

-(f) the value or importance of the gift or benefit to the employee
+- the value or importance of the gift or benefit to the employee, and

 Related Policies, Procedures and Forms